caseyg/awesome/TOPICS.md

 *   [Comfy-Org/ComfyUI](https://github.com/Comfy-Org/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Build multi-agent systems that learn and improve with every interaction.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - The programming language for agentic software.
+Build multi-agent systems with streaming, memory, governance, and isolation built in.

 *   [openinterpreter/open-interpreter](https://github.com/openinterpreter/open-interpreter) - A natural language interface for computers